 You must also notify the Dutch DPA if you wish to participate in an existing blacklist.
 Check the public register (in Dutch) of approved blacklists.

-If a customer or employee is on your blacklist, you are required to inform them about this.
+If a customer or employee is on your blacklist, you have to inform them about this.
 They also have the right to view their personal details (in Dutch) and to ask you to correct or delete them.